IBEW Local Union 558 Referral Procedure

 DISPATCH SYSTEMS – NUMBER OF JOB TURNDOWNS

-1. Book II re-sign shall be from the 10th of each month thru the 16th.
+- Book II re-sign shall be the 10th of each month thru the 16th, after the initial sign date.

-An applicant who is discharged for cause two times within a 12-month period shall be referred to the neutral member of the Appeals Committee for a determination as to the applicant's continued eligibility for referral.
-The neutral member of the Appeals Committee shall, within three business days, review the qualifications of the applicant and the reasons for the discharges.
-The neutral member of the Appeals Committee may, in his or her sole discretion: (1) require the applicant to obtain further training from the JATC before again being eligible for referral; (2) disqualify the applicant for referral for a period of four weeks or longer depending on the seriousness of the conduct and/or repetitive nature of the conduct; (3) refer the applicant to an employee assistance program, if available, for evaluation and recommended action; or (4) restore the applicant to his/her appropriate place on the referral list.
+An applicant who is discharged for cause two times within a 12-month period shall be referred to the neutral member of the Executive Board for a determination as to the applicant’s continued eligibility for referral.
+The neutral member of the Executive Board shall, within three business days, review the qualifications of the applicant and the reasons for the discharges.
+The neutral member of the Executive Board may, in his or her sole discretion: (1) require the applicant to obtain further training from the JATC before again being eligible for referral; (2) disqualify the applicant for referral for a period of four weeks or longer depending on the seriousness of the conduct and/or repetitive nature of the conduct; (3) refer the applicant to an employee assistance program, if available, for evaluation and recommended action; or (4) restore the applicant to his/her appropriate place on the referral list.